Commodore 64 and 128

 Commodore was among the most influential IT companies throughout the 70s and 80s, and the computer they're most famous for is the Commodore 64.
-Sold in their millions from release (between 20 and 25 million eventually sold), it competed directly with the Sinclair ZX Spectrum for market dominance for many years.
-It is arguable who won this battle, as both machines had a huge following, and still do.
+Sold in their millions from release (between 20 and 25 million eventually sold across the whole product range), it competed directly with the Sinclair ZX Spectrum and Atari computers for market dominance for many years.
+It is arguable who won this battle, with differing views depending on the market/geography.

-The C64 (as it was soon abbreviated to) looked much better technically, especially in the areas of sound with the famous Commodore dedicated custom sound chip - SID - and smooth scrolling.
+The C64 (as it was soon abbreviated to) looked much better technically, especially in the areas of sound with the famous Commodore dedicated custom sound chip - SID - and smooth scrolling with native support for sprites.
 Over 10,000 programs have been written for the Commodore 64.

 Internally codenamed VIC-30 (as it was to be the successor of the venerable VIC-20), and later renamed 64, Jack Tramiel set a deadline of the CES (Consumer Electronics Show) in January 1982 for broadcasting the forthcoming machine to the world.
 This gave the designers and engineers just over two months to come up with prototypes and software to show it off.
 This they acheived, and the 64 received applause from the off.
 Due to it's low cost relative to its competitors at the time, and the fact that Commodore distributed it not only through its authorised dealer network but also off department store shelves, it sold in great quantity.
 In the United States, many competitors such as the Atari 400 and 800, and the Texas Instruments TI99/4A were soon out of the market - they simply couldn't compete on a price for performance basis.